97bytes/Muki/documentation/UserGuide_en.md

 <a name="example"></a>
 7 - A full example
 ==================
-We provide a complete example that shows how Muki generates the classes for an iOS client that connects to a RESTful service implemented in JEE.
+We provide a complete demo that shows how Muki generates the classes for an iOS client that connects to a RESTful service implemented in JEE.

 The service uses the [Resteasy](http://www.jboss.org/resteasy/) implementation of JAX-RS and it also uses [Spring Framework](http://www.springsource.org/spring-framework) for inyecting dependencies.

-To run the example apps, download the zip file, unzip it and follow the instructions coming in demo_muki.html file.
+To run the demo: download the zip file, unzip it and follow the instructions available in the demo_muki.html file.
 The example already includes all necessary libraries to get started quickly!